alimer08/terraform-aws-vpc1/README.md

     EOF
     ```

-3. Create a simple output file named `output.tf` and copy and paste the following:
+3. Create a simple output file named `output.tf` and copy and paste the following

     ```
     output "success" {